TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 @IF([logical condition], [statement to execute if TRUE])
 ```

+Note that the statement to be executed must not end with a semi-colon.

 The logical condition should be written *in SQL* and is evaluated with [SQLGlot's](https://github.com/tobymao/sqlglot) SQL engine.
 It supports the following operators:

 - Equality: `=` for equals, `!=` or `<>` for not equals